Rolex Submariner: Early models

 In 1954, Rolex also produced a small number of ref.
 6200 Submariners.
-This was the first Submariner (although not the first Rolex) to make use of the Mercedes hand set, a feature of all subsequent Submariners.
+This was the first Submariner (although not the first Rolex) to make use of the Mercedes handset, a feature of all subsequent Submariners.
 The 6200 also featured an oversized winding crown compared to the 6204 and 6205 models.
+While the Rolex Submariner 6200 was produced after the models 6204 and 6205, it is the lowest-numbered Submariner in existence.
+It has been nicknamed the “King Sub” and its unique features included an Explorer style 3-6-9 dial.
+The Reference 6200 also carried a slightly higher water resistance rating than its predecessors due to a slightly thicker case.

 Within a few years, Rolex revised its Submariner line, producing the 6536 (small crown) and 6538 (oversized crown) models.
 These watches had "improved" movements (the cal.
 1030), including a chronometer version in some 6536 models (designated 6536/1), the now-familiar Mercedes hands, and the Submariner logo and depth rating printed on the dial.
+In 1959 the watch case was upscaled to a diameter of 40.0 mm.

 By the early 1960s, these models had given way to the 5508 (small crown) and 5510 (large crown) models.
 All of these early Submariners used either gilt (6200, 6204, 6205) or gilt/silver gilt (6536, 6538) printing on glossy black dials.
-Radium paint was used for the luminous indices.
+The 5508 is also the first reference of the Submariner to start using tritium-infused paint to illuminate the dial, instead of more dangerous radium paint.

 The next wave of Submariners, the 5512 (chronometer version) and 5513 (non-chronometer), marked a significant change in the appearance of the popular Rolex design.
-"Shoulders" were added to the case's crown side to protect the winding/setting mechanism.
+"Shoulders" were added to the case's crown side to protect the winding/setting mechanism and the Submariner case diameter was increased to 40.0 mm.
 In early watches—until 1964, these shoulders were pyramid-shaped and ended in points.
 Later watches were manufactured with rounded shoulders.
 The 5512 and 5513 were both fitted with the oversized crown, which thereafter became a standard feature of the Submariner line.
 In the early 1960s, Rolex discontinued the use of radium paint for the luminous indices, switching to safer tritium-infused paint.